dev1virtuoso/Application/README.md

 # Repository for Application Project

 This GitHub repository serves as a central location for storing the code of my Application project.
-The project is licensed under the Carson Open Source License (CEOSL) .
+The project is licensed under the MIT Licence .

 ## License

 This repository is licensed under the Carson Open Source License, which provides users and contributors with the freedom to copy, modify, distribute, and sublicense the software under certain conditions.
-The project is governed by the Carson Open Source License (CEOSL)  in addition to the terms outlined in this license.
+The project is governed by the MIT Licence  in addition to the terms outlined in this license.

-For a detailed understanding of the terms and conditions of the Carson Open Source License (CEOSL) , please refer to the [LICENSE](LICENSE) file in this repository.
+For a detailed understanding of the terms and conditions of the MIT Licence , please refer to the [LICENSE](LICENSE) file in this repository.

 ## Using MonoRepo Approach